SSEP Mission 2 to the International Space Station (ISS)

 Payload Designation: SSEP4 – Antares (named for Apollo 14 Lunar Module)

-Number of Student Experiments: to be determined
+Number of Student Team Flight Experiments: 11

 Payload: Suite of Fluids Mixing Enclosure (FMA) Mini-laboratories